mksuni/azure-docs/articles/mysql/quickstart-create-mysql-server-database-using-azure-cli.md

 ```

 ## Connect to the server using the mysql.exe command-line tool
 Connect to your server using the **mysql.exe** command-line tool.
 Azure Cloud Shell has mysql.exe available to use but you can use a local [mysql.exe](https://dev.mysql.com/downloads/) on your computer.
-Run the following command to connect to your sevrer with **mysql.exe**.
+Run the following command to connect to your server with **mysql.exe**.

    ```bash
    mysql -h mydemoserver.mysql.database.azure.com -u myadmin@mydemoserver -p